suyinwb/stock-analysis/README.md

 ![New Runtime for 2018](resources/VBA_Challenge_2018.png)

-_2018 timer_
+With the new code, our runtime is 0.238 seconds compared to 4.96 seconds.

-With the new code, our runtime is 0.238 seconds compared to 13 seconds.
+**2018 timer**

 >Old Runtime for 2017